 Below are some of my family roots going back as far as I have gone so far.
 My software only allows four generations when printing although all names are on one database.

 Philip John Fermor

 I was born in Crowborough East Sussex, the eldest of 10 children to Mr. Stanley and Mrs. Joan Fermor.
-Educated at the Sir Henry Fermor School and then at the Crowborough County Secondary School, now known as the Beacon School.
+Educated at the Sir Henry Fermor School and then at the Crowborough County Secondary School.
 Following just over a year on a local pig farm I went on to Plumpton Agricultural College to study agriculture.
 I then spent 5 years working in Hartfield for an agricultural contractor as a tractor driver and stockman, it was at this time I met my future wife who moved down to a flat in Crowborough from a small village in Bedfordshire called Stotfold.
 Had I followed my earlier choice to work with pigs I may have met her earlier as the main pig research centre (PIDA) was only just along the road from where she lived.
 We got engaged the last Saturday of March 1975 and married 18 October the same year.
 At this time I worked for six months for Bishop's Cleaning Service my uncles company and living in a flat in London Road Crowborough.

 In February 1976 we moved to Palehouse Common near Uckfield and started work for the Starnes family at Crockstead Farm, which also included Honeys Green and Pelhams Place Farm.
 At Crockstead I was under cowman milking 80 cows through an 4/8 abreast parlour and also a tractor driver general worker.
 I worked here till the business was sold up in 1982.